seaguest/ratelimit/README.md

 # ratelimit

-A ratelimit based on redis
+A distributed ratelimiter based on redis

-TODO: Integrate mem + redis to reduce redis's load.

-Usage:
+## Usage

 ```